 - Tell friends and family to contact you directly if they receive any emails about you from others.

-- If friends and family are unable to contact you directly and remain concerned, they should contact the Department of Foreign Affairs and Trade's Consular Emergency Centre (see Where to Get Help for contact details).
+- If friends and family are unable to contact you directly and remain concerned, they should contact the Department of Foreign Affairs and Trade's Consular Emergency Centre.
+See Where to Get Help

-Some scams involve requests to transfer money or details through the Australian High Commission in Abuja or involve communication from persons claiming to work at the High Commission itself.
+Some scams involve requests to transfer money or details through the Australian High Commission in Abuja or involve communication from persons claiming to work at the High Commission.

-- Verify any requests of this nature with the High Commission before responding.
-See Where to Get Help.
+- Check any requests of this nature with the High Commission before responding.
+See Where to Get Help

 Scammers can access your personal data when you use open networks and in some other circumstances.